Graylog2/documentation/pages/auditlog/setup.rst

 auditlog_mongodb_collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This configures the name of the MongoDB collection where the audit log plugin# stores the audit log entries.
+This configures the name of the MongoDB collection where audit log entries will be stored.

 The default value for this is ``audit_log``.